 There’s no point in giving yourself extra time if you don’t know what to do with it.

 Think strategically about the types of tasks that you can best achieve in the morning when you plan on getting up early.
-For you, it might be an ideal time for solo work or solitary pursuits like exercise or creative practice.
+For you, it might be an ideal time for solo work or solitary pursuits like reading, exercise, or creative practice.

 Does the Early Bird Always Get the Worm?